Luthey-Schulten-Lab/SummerSchool_2025/README.md

   <img src="./figs/logo.jpg" alt="STC-QCB" width="600">
 </p>

-Welcome to the repository for the STC-QCB Advanced Workshop 2024, focusing on Lattice Microbes.
+Welcome to the repository for the STC-QCB Summer School 2024.